-Offer 1.14: ENHANCEMENT: College Avenue and Trilby Road Intersection Improvements
+Offer 1.14: ENHANCEMENT: College Avenue and Trilby Road Intersection Improvements (Design and Right-of-Way)

-Funding this Offer will complete design, right of way acquisition, and construction of improvements (above and beyond basic grant-funded operational changes) to the College Avenue and Trilby Road Intersection.
+Funding this Offer from Transportation Capital Expansion Fee (TCEF) reserves will complete the design, final construction estimate, and right of way acquisition for the College Avenue and Trilby Road Intersection.

-The City has applied for and received a \$2.25 M safety grant for this intersection.
-The matching funds for the grant (approximately \$225,000) will come from the Arterial Intersection Improvements portion of the Community Capital Investment Program (CCIP) 1⁄4-cent sales tax.
+The City has applied for and received a \$2.25M safety grant for this intersection.
+The matching funds for the grant (approximately \$225,000) will come from TCEF reserves.
 When factoring in intersection geometry and traffic volumes, this intersection experiences the second highest rate of crashes in the City.